researcherben/composer-avenues/composer_git_repos/README.md

     Installing mediawiki/parser-hooks (1.6.1)
     Installing mediawiki/semantic-media-wiki (3.2.2)

-# step 3: wget the git repo for each of above
+# step 3: `wget` the git repo for each of the above

-We'll use `wget` inside that same container.
+Use `wget` inside that same container.
 Mount `/scratch` on the host so the files we `wget` do not end up inside the container

     mkdir packages
     cd packages